-Dwelling, Townhouse: A type of single-family attached dwelling that is a group of 3 to 8 single-family attached dwelling units, each of which is attached to at least 1 other townhouse dwelling unit by a wall that serves as a generally vertical boundary for both units, with each such unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
+Dwelling, Townhouse: A type of single-family attached dwelling that is 1 of a group of 3 to 8 contiguous and linearly arranged single-family attached dwelling units within a building, each of which is attached toabuts at least 1 of the other townhouse dwelling unitunits in the building, with each dwelling unit being separated from other dwelling units by a wall with no openings that serves as a generally vertical boundary for both between the dwelling units, with each such dwelling unit extending from ground to roof, with no dwelling unit directly above another dwelling unit.
 Each townhouse dwelling unit consists of multiple floors or levels, with each unit having its own ground floor external entrance or sharing its entrance with only an adjacent unit.